Friends of Anne Arundel County Trails

 The B&A Trail Park used the abandoned Baltimore & Annapolis Railroad right-of-way.
 It was purchased in 1981 and converted into the B&A Trail Park in 1990.
 This trail is one of the most successful in the United States.
 It has been duplicated many times throughout the country.
 It is estimated that 2 million people visit the Anne Arundel County trails every year.

 Hatton Regester Green was the first pocket park added to the B&A Trail.
 Land adjacent to the trail in Severna Park was purchased in 1995.
 The Green was designed and planted by the Friends and was completed in 1999.
 Gardening in the green is supported by local garden clubs and individuals.
-Summer concerts are given at the gazebo for everyone’s enjoyment.
+May and September concerts are given at the gazebo for everyone’s enjoyment.

 Planet Walk is a representation of the solar system scaled to fit on the B&A Trail.
 The distance from the sun to Pluto has been shrunk to 4.7 miles on the trail.
 The location of each planet is marked with a descriptive sign.
 Two sculptures, representing Sun and Pluto, have been constructed.
 The sun Sculpture is located at the Stan Lebar Plaza.
 Stan was founder of the Friends.